Entry requirements for research degrees

 Academic: all research degrees

-Where the School may be able to provide supervision for a candidate we will ordinarily ask the applicant for samples of their academic writing (usually from their most recent degree) and we will ordinarily interview candidates over the phone, by skype or in person.
+Where the School may be able to provide supervision for a candidate we may ask the applicant for samples of their academic writing (usually from their most recent degree) and we will normally interview candidates over the phone, by skype or in person.

 Applicants may wish to also note that: